Stockholm Syndrome (Muse song)

-"Stockholm Syndrome" is a song by the English rock band Muse from their third studio album, Absolution.
-The song was released as the album's first single on 14 July 2003 and also appears on the Absolution live DVD.
+"Stockholm Syndrome" is a song by the English rock band Muse from their third studio album, Absolution (2003).
+The song was released as the album's first single on 13 July 2003 and also appears on the Absolution live DVD.
 It was released alongside its artwork as a download-only single through the official Muse website.
 The song's promotional video was included in the "Time Is Running Out" CD single, and was shot using a thermal camera.
 A different video was made for the song's release in the US, depicting the band playing the song in a fictitious talk show.

-In March 2005, Q magazine placed "Stockholm Syndrome" at number 44 in its list of the 100 Greatest Guitar Tracks.
+In March 2005, Q placed "Stockholm Syndrome" at number 44 in its list of the 100 Greatest Guitar Tracks.

-Background and composition
+Composition

 The main riff is based around the Phrygian Dominant mode of the harmonic minor scale.
 The verses follow a chromatic chord progression.
 This progression was originally written for the piano, but later reworked for layered guitars and synths.
+Chris Wolstenholme said that the riff, resembling that of a heavy metal song, was created by Matt Bellamy, who played the riff during rehearsals and in between songs performed live.
+The producer, Rich Costey, vocodered the guitar with a Nord modular synthesiser, creating "hollow, white noisey" sound.